Lower Bounds for Number-in-Hand Multiparty Communication Complexity, Made Easy: Applications

 We now claim that the $k$-OR problem where each player has $n_\eps$ bits can be solved by solving the distributed $\eps$-kernel problem under this construction.
 Consider any instance of $k$-OR, and translate to the $\eps$-kernel problem as follows.
 Let the $j$th point $p_{i,j}$ of the $i$th player have norm $\|p_{i,j}\| = 1$ when $j$th bit of the player is $1$, and have norm $\|p_{i,j}\| = 1-2\eps$ if the $j$th bit is $0$.
 By construction, an $\eps$-kernel of the full set must acknowledge (and contain) the $j$th point from some player that has such a point with norm $1$, if one exists.
 Thus the full $\eps$-kernel encodes the solution to the $k$-OR problem: it must have $n_\eps$ points and, independently, the $j$th point has norm $1$ if the $j$th OR bit is $1$, and has norm $1-2\eps$ if the $j$th OR bit is $0$. \end{proof}

-\paragraph{Heavy Hitters.} Given a multi-set $S$ that consists of $n$ elements, a threshold parameter $\phi$, and an error parameter $\eps$, the \emph{approximate heavy hitters} problem asks for a set of elements which contains all elements that occur at least $\phi$ times in $S$ and contains no elements that occur fewer than $\phi(1-\eps)$ times in $S$.
+\paragraph{Heavy Hitters.} Given a multi-set $S$ that consists of $n$ elements, a threshold parameter $\phi$, and an error parameter $\eps$, the \emph{approximate heavy hitters} problem asks for a set of elements which contains all elements that occur at least $\phi k$ times in $S$ and contains no elements that occur fewer than $\phi k (1-\eps)$ times in $S$.
 On a static non-distributed data set this can easily be done with sorting.
-This problem has been famously studied in the streaming literature where the Misra-Gries~\cite{MG82} and SpaceSaving~\cite{MAA06} summaries can solve the problem in $O(1/\eps)$ space.
+This problem has been famously studied in the streaming literature where the Misra-Gries~\cite{MG82} and SpaceSaving~\cite{MAA06} summaries can solve the problem in optimal space.
 In the distributed setting the best known algorithms use random sampling of the indices and require either $O((1/\eps^2)n \log n)$ or $O(k + \sqrt{k} n/\eps \cdot \log n)$ communication to guarantee a correct set with constant probability~\cite{HYLC11}.
-We will prove a lower bound of $\Omega(n/\eps)$ and leave tightening this bound as an open problem.
+We will prove a lower bound of $\Omega(n/\eps)$ here.
+After our work Woodruff and Zhang~\cite{WZ12} showed a lower bound of $\Omega(\min\{n/\eps^2, \sqrt{k}n/\eps\})$ (translating to our setting; their setting is a bit different), which is tight up to a $\log$ factor.

-We specify a specific formulation of the approximate heavy hitters problem as $(k,\phi,\eps)$-\HH as follows.
+We now present a specific formulation of the approximate heavy hitters problem as $(k,\phi,\eps)$-\HH as follows.
 Consider $k$ players, each with a bit sequence (either 0 or 1) of length $n$ where each coordinate represents an element.
 The goal is to answer YES for each index with at least $\phi k$ elements, NO for each index with no more than $\phi k(1-\eps)$ elements, and either YES or NO for any count in between.
 The reduction is based on a distribution $\tau_{\phi,\eps}$ where independently each index has either $\phi k$ or $\phi k(1-\eps)$ 1 bits, each with probability $1/2$.
 In the reduction the players are grouped into sets of $k \eps$ players each, and all grouped players for each index are either given a 1 bit or all players are given a 0 bit.
 These 1 bits are distributed randomly among the $1/\eps$ groups.
 The proof then uses Corollary \ref{cor:k-MAJ}.